 Related Post: No Dig Gardening 101: How To Start A No Till Garden

-5. Add Winter Mulch For The Vegetable Garden
+5. Add Winter Mulch

 The last step to take in preparing your vegetable garden for winter is to add a layer of mulch over the top.

-More Fall Gardening Tips
+More Seasonal Gardening Tips

 - How To Winterize Your Garden In The Fall